adham90/gemdep/README.md

 ### Installation

-To get rolling, start by copying config/database.yml.example into config/database.yml

-> $ cp config/database.yml.example config/database.yml

-And update the database configuration settings according to your environment, then bin/setup
+Update the database configuration settings according to your environment, then bin/setup

 > $ cd gemdep/<br>
 > $ bin/setup